jasonlryan/ht_chrome/docs/prd.md

 ## 1 Overview

-HomeTruth will ship a **one-click “Ask-the-Chatbot” button** that appears on every Rightmove, Zoopla, OnTheMarket and PrimeLocation listing in the UK property market.
+HomeTruth will ship a **one-click "Ask-the-Chatbot" button** that appears on every Rightmove, Zoopla, OnTheMarket and PrimeLocation listing in the UK property market.
 The button opens a conversational UI powered by an OpenAI function-calling backend that answers detailed questions about the listing and the surrounding area.
-The surface is a Manifest V3 Chrome/Edge extension; the intelligence lives in a hosted API that also exposes an `ai-plugin.json` so the same capabilities can be used inside a custom GPT (“HomeTruth Advisor”).
+The surface is a Manifest V3 Chrome/Edge extension; the intelligence lives in a hosted API that also exposes an `ai-plugin.json` so the same capabilities can be used inside a custom GPT ("HomeTruth Advisor").

 ## 2 Problem & opportunity